luizgustv/anotacoes_programacao/good-pratices/clean-code.md

 <h2>Functions</h2>

 <ul>
 <li>Try make small functions.
 If it have conditions block such as if, else and while, then must have only one line.
 And, the most important: functions must make only one thing</li>

+<li>Parameters functions:
+Try use min 1 until 3 if you really need parameters in your functions.
+This it will help you in moment when you going to test this functions.
+Less parameter it will help the reader to understand more what is happening in the code.</li>

 <li></li>

 </ul>

 <h3>References</h3>